ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 4. Errors can be handled close to the origin, or generalized by catching them "further out" so that multiple error sources can be managed with a single handler.
 5. Exception hierarchies allow more general exception handlers to handle multiple exception subtypes.

-To be clear, exceptions were a big improvement over all of the previous (non) solutions to the error reporting problem.
+To be clear, exceptions were a big improvement over all the previous (non) solutions to the error reporting problem.
-Exceptions moved us forward for awhile (and became entrenched in programming culture) until folks started discovering pain points.
+Exceptions moved us forward for a while (and became entrenched in programming culture) until folks started discovering pain points.
 As is often the case, this happened as we tried to scale up to create larger and more complex systems.
 And once again, the underlying issue was composability.